-David M. White teaches Script Analysis, Playwriting, Senior Thesis, and Text Construction as an Assistant Professor at Towson University; he also oversees the Towson Theatre Lab, a bi-weekly home for reading and responding to new works in the Towson Department of Theatre Arts.
+David M. White teaches Script Analysis, Playwriting, Senior Thesis, and Text Construction as an Associate Professor at Towson University; he also oversees the Towson Theatre Lab, an on campus home for reading and responding to new works in the Towson Department of Theatre Arts.

-David is a founding member of Generous Company and has been Artistic Director of Generous Company's WordBRIDGE Playwrights Laboratory since 2007, nurturing over 30 new plays by emerging playwrights from around the United States with a company of 50+ multidisciplinary artists hosted at Baltimore's CENTERSTAGE.
+David is a founding member of Generous Company and has been Artistic Director of WordBRIDGE Playwrights Laboratory since 2007, nurturing over 30 new plays by emerging playwrights from around the United States with a company of 60+ multidisciplinary artists.

-He has worked extensively with new Russian as well, translating (with Yury Urnov) two plays (Klavdiev’s MARTIAL ARTS and Priazhko’s PANTIES) and commissioned and directed the U.S. premiere of John Freedman’s translation of Klavdiev’s I AM THE MACHINE GUNNER, garnering two Best of 2010 mentions from the San Diego press.
+He has worked extensively with new Russian drama as well, translating (with Yury Urnov) two plays: Yury Klavdiev’s MARTIAL ARTS and Pavel Pryzhko’s PANTIES.
+David also commissioned and directed the U.S. premiere of John Freedman’s translation of Klavdiev’s I AM THE MACHINE GUNNER, garnering two Best of 2010 mentions from the San Diego press.

 David has attended and presented his scholarship at international conferences and festivals including over a dozen regional conferences of the Kennedy Center American College Theatre Festival, Lyubimovka Playwrights Festival (Moscow, Russia), and New York University’s New Works Fesitval.